top of page

 Practice Self Care

 I fully realize that this is easier said than done, but taking care of ourselves during this is crucial.
-Trying to eat well, hydrate, and exercise are very important in reducing stress, anxiety and depression.
+Trying to eat well, hydrate, and exercise are very important in reducing stress, anxiety, and depression.
 This is a great time to realize the benefits of some sort of meditation.
 Many of my online therapy clients are using apps like Headspace to help them relax or to help them sleep.
 And though it’s normal and understandable during this unprecedented crisis to self-medicate with food, alcohol, drugs, or other potentially habit-forming behaviors, it’s important to try to keep this in check.
 The more we self-medicate, the more likely we are to develop a bad habit or addiction and the less able we are over time to simply tolerate how uncomfortable the new normal is.
 And this is going to last for a while.

 Connect with Others

 Connecting with other people is essential for mental health and is especially important during this time of isolation and loneliness.
-I’m finding that I really appreciate the brief interactions I get with neighbors – usually when we’re all working on our yards.
+I’m finding that I appreciate the brief interactions I get with neighbors – usually when we’re all working on our yards.
 Phone and video calls are not the same as in-person connections, but they are the best we can do for now.
 We had our first family Zoom call last week, and it really lifted my spirits.
 I’m now trying to schedule more of these with friends and family.
 Along with the connection they provide, it’s also really nice to have something to look forward to.

 Video calls for online therapy